A comparison between initialization strategies for the infinite hidden Markov model: Simulation study

 To evaluate the impact of the different initialization strategies on the performance of the beam sampler in the multivariate Gaussian iHMM, we rely on two different simulation experiments.
 The first investigates the performance under model correctness, where the data-generating process follows a multivariate Gaussian HMM.
 The second examines the robustness to model misspecification, using data generated from a multivariate Student-$t$ HMM with heavy tails, specifically with $\nu = 5$ degrees of freedom.
 These two experiments allow us to assess the robustness of both the model and the initialization procedures.

 We generate synthetic datasets from a finite-state HMM with $K$ latent states.
-Each regime is characterized by its own-state specific mean or location vector $\bm{\mu}_k$ and covariance matrix $\bm{\Sigma}_k$, and the corresponding transition matrix is constructed to control regime persistence.
+Each regime is characterized by its own state-specific mean or location vector $\bm{\mu}_k$ and covariance matrix $\bm{\Sigma}_k$, and the corresponding transition matrix is constructed to control regime persistence.
 Specifically, we fix the diagonal elements of the transition matrix equal to

 so that each regime is highly persistent, while the off-diagonal elements satisfy